webuild-consortium/wp4-semantics-group/Templates/SemanticIntakeTemplate.md

     World (instance of Audience).
     Statement:  Hello greets World.

 > **Important:** This template is on a "need" basis.
-If there is nothing in the workflow part of the use case just omit the paragraph.
+If there is nothing to mention in the workflow part of the use case, for instance, just omit the paragraph.
 Only use what you need to.
 Keep it simple and clean.

 # Use Case Overview of Hello World